SoftwareAG/c8y-docs/content/edge/usage-bundle/connecting-cloud.md

 ### Accessing the Edge device remotely through VNC

-You can access the Edge device from the Cumulocity tenant by installing the VNC components on your Edge device.
+You can access the Edge VM from the Cumulocity tenant by installing the VNC components on your Edge VM.
+The Edge VM must be connected to the internet to install the VNC components.

 **Info:** Ensure that you have registered your Edge device with the Cumulocity tenant.
 See [Registering the Edge device with the Cumulocity tenant](/guides/edge/usage/#registering-the-edge-device-with-the-cumulocity-tenant).